TTFH/TDLL/README.md

 ## Extended Teardown API - DLL

 ### What it does:
-- It crashes the game.
-- That's it.

-### What it's supposed to do:
 - Provides a DLL that can be used to extend the Teardown API
 - Implements the next functions: